.

 ANIMALS

-• Bats & Rabies: Though participants will not handle bats, bat monitoring work, including the capture of live specimens, will be a core part of the research on this expedition.
-Rabies is present in the region and can be transmitted by bats and stray dogs, amongst other mammals.
-The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in event of a delay in treatment.
-The nearest hospital that can support post-exposure treatment for rabies is in Sancti Spíritus, though availability of post-exposure vaccines can vary.
-It can take at least 4-5 hours to reach medical care while out in the field, likely longer at the La Sabina field site.
+• Bats & Rabies: Though participants will not handle bats, bat monitoring work, including capturing live specimens, will be a core part of the research on this expedition.
+Rabies is present in the region and can be transmitted by bats, stray dogs, and other mammals.
+The pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in the event of a delay in treatment.
+The nearest hospital that can support post-exposure treatment for rabies is in Sancti Spíritus, though the availability of post-exposure vaccines can vary.
+It can take at least 4-5 hours to reach medical care while in the field, likely longer at the La Sabina field site.
 Animal bites or scratches should be immediately and thoroughly washed with soap, clean water, and a topical povidone-iodine solution or ethanol.
-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region.
+If you feel ill once you return from your trip, inform your doctor that you have recently returned from a tropical region.

 INSECTS AND DISEASE

-Mosquitoes are present in Cuba and at the research locations and can carry diseases such as chikungunya, dengue and Zika virus.
-Volunteers will be reminded to wear protective clothing, such as long sleeves and long pants, and to wear insect repellent.
+Mosquitoes are present in Cuba and at research locations and can carry diseases such as chikungunya, dengue, and the Zika virus.
+Volunteers will be reminded to wear protective clothing, such as long sleeves and pants, and insect repellent.
+They are also advised to bring mosquito nets for personal use (there are no window screens at the higher elevation La Sabina site).
 Volunteers with bee sting allergies should carry two Epi-Pens with them and be sure to describe their allergy/reaction on their medical forms.

 CLIMATE/WEATHER

 Sun exposure and heat exposure are possible on this expedition.
 Volunteers will be reminded to use sunscreen, wear protective clothing, and maintain hydration by drinking plenty of water.
 There is also the possibility of rain and hurricanes.
 LBER experiences intense rainfall during the rainy season (May–October).
-Hurricane season is June to November, when landslides, mudslides, flooding may occur.
-Research sites are located inland away from the coastline.
+Hurricane season is from June to November, when landslides, mudslides, and flooding may occur.
+Research sites are located inland, away from the coastline.
 Field staff will monitor local weather and plan activities accordingly.
 If local authorities or field staff deem it necessary to evacuate the location, follow all instructions.
 Because of the high humidity, people who use a hearing aid device may find it doesn’t work properly.
 Consider purchasing a hearing aid dehumidifier.
-You must be able to stay outside in the rain for extended periods of time.
+You must be able to stay outside in the rain for extended periods.

 PERSONAL SECURITY

-Petty crime, including pickpocketing, bag-snatching, and theft from vehicles or guest houses (‘casas particulares’) is prevalent in urban centers and major tourist areas.
-We advise volunteers to be vigilant with personal belongings while in Havana to avoid any potential thievery.
+Petty crime, including pickpocketing, bag-snatching, and theft from vehicles or guest houses (‘casas particulares’), is prevalent in urban centers and major tourist areas.
+We advise volunteers to be vigilant with personal belongings in Havana to avoid potential thievery.

 SWIMMING AND/OR WATER CROSSING

 Research activities may require volunteers to cross rivers and streams.
-Teams will practice thorough water crossing safety procedures, such as using spotters, crossing at low points in the river, and using ropes or harnesses if necessary, and only cross in designated areas.
-Recreational activities may include swimming in natural pools, and possibly the Caribbean Sea.
+Teams will practice thorough water crossing safety procedures, such as using spotters, crossing at low points in the river, using ropes or harnesses if necessary, and only crossing in designated areas.
+Recreational activities may include swimming in natural pools and possibly the Caribbean Sea.

 DISTANCE FROM MEDICAL CARE